nasserfj58/Bookshelf/README.md

 1. Clone or download the project to your machine.
 2. In your termenal go to project folder.
 3. Type npm install to downlad all nedded dependinces.
+4. Type npm start to start the project.

 ### Note
 You must use the Search Terms only as advised by udacity.